binarytrails/ring-api-client/README.md

 # Ring API client

+This web-client is using the [Ring project](https://ring.cx).

-The interactions with the Ring-daemon are passing through the [Ring API](https://github.com/sevaivanov/ring-api).
+The interactions with the Ring-daemon are passing through the [Ring API](https://github.com/sevaivanov/ring-api) which exposes its core funcionalities.

 ## Roadmap